Kalamata F.C.

-Kalamata Football Club (Π.Σ. "Η Καλαμάτα") is a Greek professional football club based in Messenia, Kalamata.
+Kalamata Football Club (Π.Σ. "Η Καλαμάτα") is a Greek professional football club based in Kalamata, Messenia.
 They compete in the Super League Greece 2, the second tier of the Greek football league system.
 The club's home ground is the Kalamata Metropolitan Stadium.

 Creation and early years

 Kalamata FC was formed in 1967 when local teams Apollon Kalamata FC and Kalamata Sports Club were forced to merge by the Greek Junta.
 The Phoenix, which was the emblem of the dictatorship, was chosen as the team's crest and was removed after the Greek restoration of democracy in 1974.